top of page

 Partial Image from U.S. Geological Survey, Public domain, via Wikimedia Commons

-Here are our recommended locations by season for your camping trip with AZ Places.
-Sites are accessible by a standard vehicle and are within 1 to 3 hours surrounding Phoenix, Arizona.
+Here are our recommended seasonal camping locations with AZ Places.
+Each site is accessible by a standard vehicle and located within 1 to 3 hours of Phoenix, Arizona.

 Note: Some locations have a entrance or use fee.
 Locations beyond 150 miles require an additional travel fee by AZ Places.